Errol

 “I

-what horrifies me is that every month we continued to work
+horrifies me is that every month we continued to work on the

-on the movie, it seemed to become more and more relevant
+movie, it seemed to become more and more relevant to the present

-to the present time.
-It was as if we were re-enacting the
+time.
+It was as if we were re-enacting the mistakes of fifty

-mistakes of fifty years ago all over again.
-And that’s
+years ago all over again.
+And that’s not very encouraging.

 “To

-is watching Colin Powell at the United Nations arguing
+watching Colin Powell at the United Nations arguing that he

-that he had incontrovertible proof about the existence
+had incontrovertible proof about the existence of Weapons of

 I

-awards ceremony?
-Will he do "Michael Moore" and
+ceremony?
+Will he do "Michael Moore" and draw a parallel

-Iraq?
-Will he hold Oscar over his head and say “Rationality
+he hold Oscar over his head and say “Rationality will

-will not save us?”
-Or will Morris, an anti-war protestor
+not save us?”
+Or will Morris, an anti-war protestor in

 not.